Here’s a look at the life of Lech Walesa, former president of Poland.

 October 1983 - Is awarded the Nobel Peace Prize.

-November 1989 - Addresses a joint session of the United States Congress.
+November 1989 - Addresses a joint session of the US Congress.

-December 1990 - Is elected president of the Republic of Poland.
+December 1990 - Is elected president of Poland.

 November 1995 - Is defeated in the presidential election.